sarahaliciaboe/StarbucksCapstone/README.md

     6.2 Income, when to become member and age are also important
 7. Random forest model is able to predict wether customer completes the offer with 78.8% accuracy 7.1 The most important feature for completing the offer is wether the income of the customer
-    7.2 The age and when to become member, reward, difficilty and duratio of the offer also impact the offer completion
+    7.2 The age and when to become member, reward, difficulty and duration of the offer also impact the offer completion